20% OFF OR MORE WITH OFFER!

 6. Apply for Your Texas Driver’s License

-At 16, after finishing the parent-taught course and ITYD, apply for your Texas driver’s license.
+At 16, after finishing the parent-taught course and ITTD, apply for your Texas driver’s license.
 Remember to make copies of your DE-964 certificate for insurance discounts and personal records.

 Our program prioritizes ease and clarity to ensure you’re well-prepared and avoid surprises at the DPS.
 Choose Virtual Drive to experience a Texas driver’s ed program focused on simplicity and support.